 Section 22 of the Act requires the holder of a retailer's licence to ensure that a tobacco product, package or smoking implement is not displayed.
 Section 23 of the Act provides a defence for a specialist retailer who displays tobacco products, packages or implements within the relevant premises.
-Clause 6 of the Bill amends section 23 of the Act to progressively limit then remove the defence for specialist retailers.
+Clause 6 of the Bill amends section 23 of the Act to maintain the defence only for specialist retailers in relation to the instore display of cigars and cigar cutters.